A Methodological Analysis of Empirical Studies in Quantum Software Testing: Research Methodology

 \subsection{Research Questions}

 In our paper, we focus on empirical research on QST and examine primary studies from a methodological perspective.
 The RQs are designed to analyze how empirical studies in QST are structured and reported, rather than to evaluate the effectiveness of specific testing techniques.
 From the perspective of systematic study design and evidential rigor, we propose ten RQs, as summarized in Table~\ref{tab: rq_list}.
+Some RQs are inspired by common issues in experiments on \textbf{Quantum Software Engineering (QSE)} according to a recent survey~\cite{zhang2025empirical}, such as available tools promoted by SE and execution backends largely specific to QC.
+Also, we conducted an initial literature analysis to identify QST-specific RQs, such as RQ4 and RQ5, that may require exploring concepts from quantum information theory and QC techniques for the design and analysis of test inputs and outputs.

-RQ1--RQ3 investigate how tested quantum programs are selected and characterized in empirical QST studies, including the types of quantum programs considered, the presence of faults or bugs in fault-detection scenarios, and program scale as reflected by circuit complexity.
+More specifically, RQ1--RQ3 investigate how tested quantum programs are selected and characterized in empirical QST studies, including the types of quantum programs considered, the presence of faults or bugs in fault-detection scenarios, and program scale as reflected by circuit complexity.
 RQ4 and RQ5 examine how testing processes are designed in empirical evaluations, with particular attention to the construction of test inputs and the handling of the test oracle problem.
 RQ6 and RQ7 focus on how proposed testing approaches are evaluated and compared in empirical studies, including the choice of evaluation metrics and baseline techniques.
-Finally, RQ8--RQ10 address experimental resources and infrastructure, covering experimental configurations, execution backends, and tool support commonly adopted in the \textbf{Quantum Software Engineering (QSE)} community.
+Finally, RQ8--RQ10 address experimental resources and infrastructure, covering experimental configurations, execution backends, and tool support commonly adopted in the QSE community.